abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/12-Angular-Http-Client.md

       - `next`: the next interceptor in the chain
     - It returns an observable of the `HttpEvent` type
     - **Why we use `req.clone()` method?**
-      - Because the `HttpRequest` object is immutable (if you try to override it, Typescript will raise errors), which means that we cannot modify it directly, so we need to create a copy of the request object and modify the copy using the `clone()` method
+      - Because **the `HttpRequest` object is immutable** (if you try to override it, Typescript will raise errors), which means that we cannot modify it directly, so we need to create a copy of the request object and modify the copy using the `clone()` method

-  - 3️⃣ register the interceptor in the `app.module.ts` file / or the `app.config.ts` file (to make it available to the entire app)

-    - The old way is to create a class for the interceptor and register it in the `app.module.ts` file, but now we can also use standalone components to register the interceptor using the `withInterceptors` method
+  - 3️⃣ Because an interceptor is an injectable service, don’t forget to declare its provider by either (registering it in the `app.module.ts` file or using standalone components using the `withInterceptors` method):

     - **Module based:** Add the interceptor to the providers array in the `app.module.ts` file (to make it available to the entire app)

       ```ts